Airbnb offers to house up to 100,000 Ukrainian refugees for free - NewsBreak

 Airbnb offers to house up to 100,000 Ukrainian refugees for free

-(NewsNation Now) — With more than 500,000 refugees fleeing, there’s an effort to help Ukrainians find basic necessities, including shelter.
-Businesses are stepping up, including Airbnb, which has pledged to find free temporary housing for up to 100,000 Ukrainian refugees.

 “At Airbnb, our sort of superpower is our host community and the homes that they have to provide.
-We saw a need and over the weekend worked really quickly to work with our partner organizations on the ground to be able to house 100,000 refugees fleeing Ukraine, for free,” said Christopher Nulty, a spokesperson with Airbnb.Big tech companies grapple with Russian state media, propaganda
+We saw a need and over the weekend worked really quickly to work with our partner organizations on the ground to be able to house 100,000 refugees fleeing Ukraine, for free,” said Christopher Nulty, a spokesperson with Airbnb.Where are Ukrainian refugees going?

 He continued, “We’ve done this over the last decade; we’ve housed about 55,000 refugees globally.
 In the last six months, we’ve housed about 21,000 Afghan refugees in the United States.
 So we’ve done this before, but just never at the scale that we’re about to undertake in Eastern Europe.”